 West Africa’s agriculture sector has been under pressure to liberalize; most countries have done that and not always with good result.

 On the other side there may be less room for private sector innovation.
-Agro Eco has been in the forefront by introducing organice cocoa, preparing the way for other certification schemes as well.
+Agro Eco has been in the forefront by introducing organic cocoa, preparing the way for other certification schemes as well.
 Buying cocoa from the farmers is done by various Licensed Buying Companies(LBCs), for fixed price.
-All export is done by the cocoa marking company (CMC), a subsidiary from the cocoa board.
+All export is done by the Cocoa Marking Company (CMC), a subsidiary from the Ghana Cocoa Board(COCOBOD)

 However, for a LBC, it is possible to be engaged in a district or community with an intervention, keep the beans separate and buy back the beans from their community, by creating a traceable chain.

 Any project has to have an agreement with the cocoa board and all rules and regulations should be followed, which may look a little laborious for newcomers.